 B

-Buzzword: You must link your application to the school, college, or support center when you begin your UCAS applications.
+Buzzword: You must link your application to the school, college, or support centre when you begin your UCAS applications.
 They will provide you with a word to link your application profile to them to accomplish this.
 If you are making an independent application, you do not require this.

 BA: Bachelor of Arts, or BA, is an undergraduate degree often conferred in the humanities, social sciences, arts, or allied fields.